 A grievance is defined as a dispute or disagreement as to the interpretation or application of the specific terms and conditions of this Agreement.
 It is specifically understood that any matters governed by civil service rules or statutory provisions shall not be considered grievances and subject to the grievance procedure hereinafter set forth.
-All disciplinary action which may be appealed to a civil service authority will be considered a grievance and subject to the grievance procedure herein.
+Disciplinary actions may be appealed to either the Civil Service Commission or to an arbitrator.
+In the case of disciplinary action, employees pursuing an appeal to the Civil Service Commission have five (5) working days from the date of notice to file a written request for a hearing.